jennyxing/mac-lock-screen-quotes/README.md

 To have the application run on startup, go to System Preferences -> User & Groups -> Login Items, and add LockScreenQuotes as an item.

 ### Using crontab
-The crontab solution is set up to run on the hour.
+The crontab solution is set up to run at minute 0 of each hour.

 Open a terminal and type in `sudo crontab -e`, which will open up a vim editor.
 Press `i` to go into insert mode.
 Paste the contents of `LockScreenQuotesCrontab.txt` into to the editor.
 Type `:wq` to exit the editor.